 Cumulatively we had over 200 employees between ATH and OHS in the course of 10 years of operation.
 In the 4 weeks including and following that day, I fired or accepted the resignation of 2 employees who were among the most toxic that ever set foot in the building in the course of that time.

 About a year later was the first time that I talked to anyone about that day.
-I spoke with a woman whom I respect greatly, and she just listened.
+I spoke with a woman whom I regard as a mentor in life and whom I respect greatly, and she just listened.
 A day later she sent me a link to an article.
 I clicked the link and read the entire thing.
 Then I read it again.
 Then I closed my computer, walked away, and for the first time in a year I cried.
 I cried because I was relieved.
 Any small inkling of doubt that I had had lingering over the confrontation was gone – the article was titled, “Your talking to a sociopath.”

 I’ve written and talked at length about one of the hardest parts of being a functional, contributing part of this industry – the fact that this industry attracts, employs, and is often a haven for mental illness of all kinds.
 And, while I think that it is finally a part of the industry that is making its way into the daylight – as notable personalities in the industry start to take the stigma off alcoholism and mental illness – I think that the dark corners are still allowing some of the malicious aspects of mental illness to hide within the industry, to the detriment of us all.

 There are those who need help, or who need the right push to make better decisions and changes for their own well being.
 They can be destructive, but they can also be really damn fine cooks, waiters, and employees.
-It’s watching them, or helping them, to walk the very rough path to their own sobriety or getting help that can make you and them better people.
+It’s helping them to walk the very rough path to their own sobriety that can make you and them better people.
 Those relationships are hard, but in the end, those are the people we work next to that we want to see come out the other side – and those are the people who can make our industry better, one person at a time.

 But, as with any job, or relationship, or facet of life, there are those that use the weaknesses of others as a cover.
 There are those with no intention of facing or dealing with their own mental disease, or who prey upon those weaker than themselves.
 Unfortunately, this industry is also a haven for them – the sociopaths, the narcissists, the sadists, the power-hungry, and the just plain angry.
 An industry full of combustible situations, where bad behavior, bad tempers, and bad people are often excused because of talent, or situation, or stress.